neokt/coursera-data-science-getting-and-cleaning-data/project/CodeBook.md

 * `test/subject_test.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-The details in this COdebook are based on the following files:
+The details in this Codebook are based on the following files:

 * `README.txt`

 * `features_info.txt`: Shows information about the variables used on the feature vector.

 ## Variables
+There are 68 variables in the tidied dataset:
+* subject: Numbered 1-30
+* activity: Consists of laying, sitting, standing, walking, walking downstairs and walking upstairs
+* 66 signal-measurement averages
+  * 33 signal-means
+  * 33 signal-standard deviations

+### Signals
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals (33 in total) were used to estimate variables of the feature vector for each pattern:
+These signals (33 in total) were used to estimate measurements of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 * tBodyAcc-XYZ